The following describes how to perform inband gateway authentication in RDP connections.

 If the Gateway authentication > Require same IP option is enabled, the pending connection is displayed only if the user accesses the SPS web interface from the same IP address as the client in the pending connection.

-The admin user sees every pending connection.
+NOTE: The admin user sees every pending connection.

 When four-eyes authorization is required for a connection, a user (called authorizer) must authorize the connection on One Identity Safeguard for Privileged Sessions (SPS) as well.
 This authorization is in addition to any authentication or group membership requirements needed for the user to access the remote server.
 For details about the concepts of four-eyes authorization, see Four-eyes authorization.